 Note-taking apps help to collect and prioritize ideas.
 You can organize your thoughts and keep track by using photographs, texts, or voice notes.
 Whether you need to make a phone call at a particular time or schedule a meeting on a given day, the note taking apps keeps things well-ordered.

 When you try to search for the best note-taking app, you will find yourself confused with a plethora of options.
-We have hand-picked the best note-taking apps to make your life less confusing.
+I have hand-picked the best note-taking apps to help you choose the most suitable one for yourself.

 1. Evernote